-Since the European Union expanded its borders to Romania in 2007, a new attractive location for doing business has emerged.
-Romania is currently one of the fastest growing European economies, and PPP of Romanians is going to exceed that of Poles in 2021, which is a stunning milestone.
+ince the European Union expanded its borders to Romania in 2007, a new attractive location for doing business has emerged.
+Romania is currently one of the fastest growing European economies, and PPP of Romanians is growing consistently fast.
 A number of tax discounts and benefits for entrepreneurs have been introduced that you will never find anywhere else.
 Is it really worth forming a company in Romania?
-If so – how to do it?
+If so – how to register a company in Romania?

 Development of the Romanian economy